ConorBevan/Console-Kingdom/README.md

 * As a admin I can manage products so that I can add, update or delete products when necessary
 * As a admin I can view created orders so that I can full fill the orders or amend if needed
 * As an admin I can manage the newsletter signees
+* As an admin I can craete gaming blogs

 ## As a site user
 * As a site user I can create or edit my account so that I can update my details accordingly